AC Mizal: Career

 In 2006, Mizal went on to become a TV host and helmed the entertainment talk show AC Di Sini aired on Astro Ria.
-He also appear with Adlin Aman Ramlie as the Ginger Brothers in two Cicakman film series.
+He also appeared with Adlin Aman Ramlie as the Ginger Brothers in two Cicakman film series.
 The following year, he released his single, "Di Sini".
 From 2008 to 2009, he became the host of reality talent show, Akademi Fantasia, succeeding Aznil Nawawi.
 Mizal also judged comedy talent shows such as Raja Lawak, Maharaja Lawak and Maharaja Lawak Mega.
 He also ventured into theatre in Puteri Gunung Ledang The Musical in 2005 and 2009, and Cuci The Musical in 2009.

 He also runs his direct-selling company AC Konsortium Sdn Bhd where he served as the Executive Chairman; the company produces magnet rings and other products.
-It has been reported that Mizal will make his return in Gerak Khas after a long absence, but it did not materialised.
+It has been reported that Mizal will make his return in Gerak Khas after a long absence, but it did not materialise.
 From 2013 to 2015, he served as the host of talk show Sembang Teh Tarik which aired on Astro Warna and in 2016, he hosted the series' revival, Sembang Teh Tarik Kaw.

-In 2014, Mizal reformed 4U2C after went on 18-year hiatus with the group renamed as ForUToC, with all new members.
+In 2014, Mizal reformed 4U2C after he went on 18-year hiatus with the group renamed as ForUToC, with all new members.
 He later released his single, "Paranoid" featuring Indonesian actress, Luna Maya.
 He started an internet radio station, Peace Yall FM in May 2015 and officiated by singer Siti Nurhaliza, wherein Mizal also served as its President.
 In 2017, he played a dual role as King Kong and Cobra in highest-grossing box office action comedy film, Abang Long Fadil 2 directed by Syafiq Yusof, also starring Zizan Razak in main role.
 It was his first movie role in 8 years since Afdlin Shauki's My Spy (2009).
 He also contributed its soundtrack titled "Senorita" with Syamsul Yusof and Shuib Sepahtu.

 In 2018, he hosted Super Spontan Xtravaganza, Arena Panggang season 2 and Maharaja Lawak Mega 2018.
 The following year, Mizal appeared as Jefri Dom in television series, Pop Yeah Yeah.